SimonYip22/Hybrid-Clinical-Information-Extraction-Pipeline/notes/phase_2/phase2_decisions.md

 No attempt is made to determine:

-- Whether an intervention was actually performed
+- Whether an intervention was performed
 - Whether it is negated, planned, or historical

 Rationale:

-- These require semantic and temporal reasoning beyond rule-based systems
+- These require temporal and contextual reasoning beyond rule-based systems
-- Implementing this in rules would require scope modelling, token alignment, and complex heuristics
+- Implementing this in rules would require complex scope and token logic

-This is intentionally avoided:

-- Keeps pipeline simple and interpretable
-- Avoids brittle logic
+Decision:

-- Delegates all interpretation to transformer
+- All semantic interpretation is delegated to the transformer
+- Rules remain purely lexical

 ---

 **G. Sentence-level processing and span alignment**

-Same as with SYMPTOM extraction, INTERVENTION extraction is performed at the sentence level:
+Extraction is performed at the sentence level:

 - Sections are split into sentences
-- Regex patterns are applied per sentence
+- Patterns are applied per sentence

 For each match:

-- Character offsets are calculated relative to the full section
+- Character offsets are mapped to the full section
-- Exact span text is extracted
+- Exact span text is preserved

 This ensures:

 - Precise traceability to source text
 - Compatibility with downstream validation
-- Full auditability of each extraction
+- Full auditability

 ---

-**H. Deduplication strategy (exact span only)**
+**H. Deduplication strategy**

 Only exact duplicate spans are removed:

-- Deduplication only for matches of the same start index, end index, and concept
+- Same start index, end index, and concept
-- No deduplication is performed per concept per sentence
+- No concept-level or sentence-level deduplication

-Interventions differ fundamentally from symptoms:

-- Symptoms are descriptive states → repetition rarely adds value
+Rationale:

-- Interventions are concrete actions/entities → multiple mentions are meaningful
+- Interventions are concrete actions/entities
+- Multiple mentions are often clinically meaningful

-- Example:
+Example:

-  - Multiple mentions of the same concept: “on propofol, fentanyl, and midazolam”
+- “on propofol, fentanyl, and midazolam” → multiple valid entities

+Collapsing would:

+- Lose information
+- Distort counts
-  - Collapsing would lose information, distort counts, and reduce downstream utility
+- Reduce downstream utility

-Therefore:

-- All mentions are retained, even if they map to the same concept, as long as they are distinct spans
+Decision:

+- Preserve all distinct spans
-- This ensures deterministic outputs, full signal retention, with no premature semantic decisions
+- Avoid premature semantic aggregation

 ---

 **I. Controlled candidate space (high-recall but bounded)**

-Although extraction is recall-oriented, it is not unconstrained.
+Although recall-oriented, extraction is constrained by:

-Candidate generation is limited by:

 1. Section filtering
-2. Concept-based pattern matching
+2. Concept-based patterns
 3. ICU-specific vocabulary

-This creates moderate-constraint candidate generation:
+This ensures:

-- Broad extraction within a clinically meaningful space
+- Broad but clinically meaningful candidate generation
-- Avoidance of arbitrary or irrelevant matches
+- Avoidance of arbitrary matches

 ---

 **J. Handling ambiguity (by design)**

-The system intentionally allows ambiguity:
+Ambiguity is intentionally allowed:

 - Performed vs planned vs historical
 - Explicit vs implicit interventions

-This is acceptable because:
+Rationale:

+- Resolving ambiguity requires contextual reasoning
+- Rule-based handling would increase complexity and reduce recall

+Decision:

 - Ambiguity is resolved in downstream transformer validation
-- Attempting to resolve it in rules would:
-  - Increase complexity
-  - Reduce recall
-  - Introduce brittle heuristics

 ---

-**K. Design trade-offs**

-The intervention extraction component makes the following explicit trade-offs:

-**Advantages:**

-- High recall of intervention mentions
-- Simple, interpretable rule set
-- Fully traceable outputs
-- Robust to variation in clinical language

-**Limitations:**

-- Lower precision at extraction stage
-- No contextual understanding
-- Potential over-generation of candidates

-These are intentional and acceptable because:

-- The system is designed as a **two-stage pipeline**
-- Precision is enforced **after extraction**, not during

----

 **Overall design rationale**

-The intervention extraction system is deliberately designed to:
+The intervention extraction system is designed to:

-- Maximise **coverage of clinically relevant intervention mentions**
+- Maximise coverage of clinically relevant interventions
-- Avoid encoding complex linguistic or semantic rules
+- Avoid complex linguistic or semantic rules
-- Maintain **simplicity, determinism, and auditability**
+- Maintain simplicity, determinism, and auditability
-- Produce structured, span-aligned candidates for downstream validation
+- Produce structured, span-aligned candidates for transformer validation

-It differs from SYMPTOM extraction in that:
+Key distinctions from SYMPTOM extraction:

-- It prioritises **recall over precision**
-- It handles **higher linguistic variability**
-- It preserves **all mentions rather than collapsing concepts**
+- Recall-first rather than precision-first
+- Higher linguistic variability
+- No concept collapsing; all mentions are preserved

-The result is a robust, scalable candidate generator aligned with modern NLP pipeline design.
+This results in a robust and scalable candidate generation component aligned with modern NLP pipeline design.

 ---

 #### 3.2 Workflow Implementation

+All code logic is implemented in `intervention_rules.py`, which defines the functions `extract_interventions()` which applies the extraction across all sentences in the target sections of a note.

+**Workflow**

+1. **Section filtering**
+  - Input text is processed only if its section belongs to the predefined intervention-relevant set (ACTION, ASSESSMENT, ASSESSMENT AND PLAN).
+  - Non-target sections are skipped entirely, constraining the candidate space early.

+2. **Sentence segmentation**
+  - Section text is split into sentences using `split_into_sentences()`.
+  - Each sentence retains start/end character offsets relative to the original text.

+3. **Sentence-level iteration**
+   - Each sentence is processed independently
+   - The sentence text is lowercased for case-insensitive matching
+   - Original sentence text is preserved for span reconstruction and output

+4. **Concept-level pattern matching**
+   - For each sentence, all intervention concepts in `INTERVENTION_PATTERNS` are iterated over
+   - Each concept is associated with one or more regex patterns representing lexical variants
+   - Patterns are applied using `re.finditer()` to identify all non-overlapping matches within the sentence for detection of multiple mentions per concept

+5. **Span extraction and alignment**
+  - If a match is found:
+     - Start and end indices are obtained relative to the sentence
+     - These are converted to section-level character offsets using the sentence start position
+      - `global_start = sentence_start + match.start()`
+      - `global_end = sentence_start + match.end()`
+    - Extract exact text span from the original note

+9. **Entity construction**
+  - A structured INTERVENTION entity is created containing:
+    - Identifiers (note, subject, admission, ICU stay)
+    - Extracted span (`entity_text`, `char_start`, `char_end`)
+    - Concept label
+    - Context (`sentence_text`, `section`)
+    - Negation flag = `None` (not applied)
+    - Validation placeholder for downstream transformer

+10. **Aggregation and output**
+  - All extracted entities across sentences are collected into a list
+  - The final output is a list of structured `INTERVENTION` entities, ready for downstream validation

 ---